Looking to migrate your store from Shopify to Woocommerce? Read our guide

 Now, you can also be part of the conversation amidst the WooCommerce community.
 Enjoy access to one of the most active eCommerce forums in the world and pick up new tips and tricks.

-Are You Ready to Make The Move from Shopify to WooCommerce?
+Are You Ready to Migrate from Shopify to WooCommerce?

 We hope this article has shown you that migrating Shopify to WooCommerce isn’t impossible.
 You can do this on your own, so long as you bring a few skills to the table.
 However, bigger, more complex projects also come with more risks if you opt for manual or extension-based migration.